aleju/imgaug/changelogs/master/improved/20200521_improved_cicd_testing.md

 as well as MacOS with the same python versions.
 (Previously, only Ubuntu with python <=3.7 was automatically tested in the CI/CD chain).

+Additionally, the CI/CD pipeline now also generates wheel files (sdist, bdist) for every patch merged into master.